Sellf/docs/source/includes/_companies.md

-user_id | Unique identifier of the user the company is owned by name | A string matching the name of the company code | A string matching the custom code of the company
+user_id | Unique identifier of the user the company is owned by name | A string matching the name of the company code | A string matching the custom code of the company created_at | A date to be compared with the creation of the company updated_at | A date to be compared with the last edit of the company